spatialaudio/nbsphinx/doc/index.rst

    subdir/*
    rst

+.. only:: html

    There is also :doc:`orphan`, just for the sake of it.